 In its basic aesthetic form, the highlife is both danceable and contemplative.
 Kpakpo’s selections, his simple raw vocal style, and his dexterous interpretation of the songs on his horn explain why the highlife is a great musical form.

-The song “Odo Bra” on the album “Kaya,” caresses like a lullaby while encouraging estranged lovers to reminisce about the past, when thoughts were more pleasant, and to allow those thoughts to bring about a reunion.
+The song “Odo Bra” on the album “Kaya,” caresses like a lullaby while encouraging estranged lovers to reminisce about the past, when thoughts were more pleasant, and asks to allow those thoughts to bring about a reunion.

 Hear “Kaya,” the title song and you would be listening to the taunting voice of a jilted lover, who in his mind, has lost the love of his life to an "inferior".